Chandu2026/azure-devops-aks-argocd-cicd/README.md

 # Note

-This project was created for learning and hands-on practice purposes to improve practical understanding of CI/CD workflows, Kubernetes, Azure DevOps, AKS, Docker, and ArgoCD.
+This project was implemented for learning and hands-on practice purposes by following DevOps/Kubernetes learning resources and tutorials.

+I personally configured the CI/CD workflow, worked on troubleshooting issues, deployed the application on AKS, and integrated ArgoCD for Continuous Delivery to improve my practical DevOps skills.